jonathannilsen/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

    :header: heading
    :rows: nrf9160dk_nrf9160ns

-The sample also requires a signed firmware image that is available for download from an HTTP server.
+The sample also requires one or two signed firmware images that are available for download from an HTTP server.
-This image is automatically generated when building the application.
+An image file is automatically generated each time the application is built.

 .. include:: /includes/spm.txt